Open Data Hub logo

 Important

-Self-signed certificates apply to workbenches that you create after configuring self-signed certificates centrally as described in Understanding certificates in Open Data Hub.
-There is no change to workbenches that you created before configuring self-signed certificates.
+Self-signed certificates apply by default to workbenches that you create after configuring the certificates centrally as described in Understanding certificates in Open Data Hub.
+To apply centrally configured certificates to an existing workbench, stop and then restart the workbench.

 Creating data science pipelines with Elyra and self-signed certificates